FX Leaders

 Remember- levels represent areas, not specific points!

-2. Don’t change your decisions after making them!
+2. Don’t change your decisions after making them!!
 Stick to your plan!
 The only case in which it is advised to reset your Stop Loss is in case you are winning!
 If your position makes profits, you had better move your Stop Loss towards your profitable zone.

 The Risks of Leverage

 You have already learned about the significance of leverage and the possibilities it offers.
 With leverage, you can multiply your profits and earn much more than your real money could have earned.
-But in this section, we will talk about the consequences of Over Leverage.
+But in this part we will talk about the consequences of Over Leverage.
 You will understand why irresponsible leverage might be devastating for your capital.
 The number one reason for traders’ commercial demise is high leverage!

 Important: Relatively low leverage can create tremendous profits for us!

-Required Margin Actual Leverage
+🅰️ Required Margin🅱️ Actual Leverage

-Remember: We recommend you not work with a leverage of more than x25 (1:25) under any conditions!
+Remember: We recommend you not to work with leverage of more than x25 (1:25) under any conditions!
 For example, you should not open a standard account (USD 100,000) with USD 2,000, or a mini account (USD 10,000) with USD 150!
 1:1 to 1:5 are good leverage ratios for large hedge funds, but for retail traders, the best ratio varies between 1:5 and 1:10.

 Example: This is what your account would look like when you open a USD 10,000 account: